 University of Maryland - D.M.A.

-Boston-based oboist Dr. Lydia Rose Consilvio has a fearless composure that has been described as, "making the impossible seem easy."
-An avid chamber musician, she has appeared on the Millennium Stage at the Kennedy Center, the Fischoff Competition, and the Norfolk Chamber Music Festival with her ensembles.
-As a member of a band called Classically Dope, an ensemble that fuses hip-hop and classical music featuring rapper Konshens the MC, she performed at the Anthem in D.C. and also opened for Yo-Yo Ma and Esperanza Spalding in an outreach concert.
+Oboist and optimist Dr. Lydia Consilvio is the Visiting Lecturer of Oboe at the University of Oklahoma.
+This position includes performing as a member of the resident faculty quintet, the Oklahoma Woodwind Quintet.
+An avid chamber musician, Lydia has appeared with ensembles on the Millennium Stage at the Kennedy Center, the Fischoff Competition, the Norfolk Chamber Music Festival, and the Avaloch Farm Music Institute.
+She and her quintets have commissioned works by composers including Jon Steinmetz and Michael Laurello.
+As a member of a band called Classically Dope, an ensemble that fuses hip-hop and classical music featuring rapper Konshens the MC, Lydia performed at the Anthem in D.C. and opened for Yo-Yo Ma and Esperanza Spalding in an outreach concert.

 Lydia played oboe and English horn on the Naxos recording of Hannah Lash’s Requiem, and performed the Albinoni double-oboe concerto alongside now retired Roger Cole of the Vancouver Symphony at the Pacific Region International Summer Music Academy in British Columbia.
 She has also played with the Annapolis (MD) Symphony and Rochester (NY) Chamber Orchestras.
 Parts of her recording of Pasculli’s “Le Api” were played on BBC Radio 3 — Between the Ears in an episode called “Telling the Bees” in 2021.